cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   dialog box instead of using menus (and making all parameters of these algorithms customizable) (see CryptoBench).

+- GNFS for factorization (Ted)

+- Correct the creation of the DH generator (Gonzalo)

+- Generation of all hash values using a regular expression as password pattern (Hartmann)

 - Generate cryptographically strong elliptic curves and use these to implement a cryptosystem based on elliptic curves.
   Here, one could take the cryptosystem developed by Menezes and